K2SOsint/Legendary_OSINT/README.md

 A curated list of **OSINT** tools & resources.
 The sources where I got this from include newsletters, Telegram groups, curated startpages, GitHub repos, and other public collections.

-⚠️ Most tools are **third-party** — always vet and use responsibly.
+⚠️ Most tools are **third-party**, always vet and use responsibly.
+⭐ If you use this repository, don't forget to star it and incluse me as a source.

 ---